stellalagat/alx_fe_javascript/dom-manipulation/README.md

    - Click "Add Quote" or press Enter to submit
 4. **Form Validation**: The app validates input and provides feedback

+### Advanced Filtering Operations
+5. **Category Filtering**:
+   - Use the dropdown to select a specific category
+   - Click category buttons for quick filtering
+   - View category-specific quote counts
+6. **Search Filtering**:
+   - Type in the search box to filter by text or category
+   - Search is case-insensitive and searches both quote text and categories
+   - Click "Clear" to reset search
+7. **Favorite System**:
+   - Click the heart icon on quotes to mark as favorites
+   - Use "Show Favorites Only" checkbox to filter favorites
+   - Favorites are saved across sessions
+8. **Advanced Sorting**:
+   - Choose from Random, Alphabetical, By Category, Newest First, or Oldest First
+   - Sorting is applied to filtered results
+   - Sort preferences are remembered

 ### Data Management
-5. **Export Quotes**: Click "Export Quotes (JSON)" to download all quotes as a JSON file
+9. **Export Quotes**: Click "Export Quotes (JSON)" to download all quotes with filter preferences
-6. **Import Quotes**:
+10. **Import Quotes**:
     - Click "Choose File" in the import section
     - Select a valid JSON file containing quotes
-   - The app will validate and import the quotes
+    - The app will validate and import quotes with their metadata
-7. **Clear Data**: Click "Clear All Data" to reset to default quotes
+11. **Clear Data**: Click "Clear All Data" to reset to default quotes and clear all filters
-8. **Storage Statistics**: View real-time storage usage information
+12. **Storage Statistics**: View real-time storage usage, categories, and favorites information

 ## Technical Features